abbiedaniel/salesforce-maintenance/PD1-Notes.md

 - **Best Practice**
 	- Place the callout code in an asynchronous method that’s annotated with @future(callout=true) or use Queueable Apex.
 This way, the callout runs on a separate thread, and the code after the callout isn't blocked.

+- **SOAP Services**
+	- Download the web service's WSDL file, and go to  SetUp to upload the WSDL file.
+The WSDL2Apex generates the Apex classes.
+Then create a class to make the callout.
+	- WSDL Apex code must have code coverage.
+Create a callout mock class and a test class.
+Then use ```Test.setMock(WebServiceMock.class, new CalloutMockClass()``` in the test class.

  </details>

 <br>